taext/research_os/ideas/mediabyte-interesting-idea.md

 ### TL;DR

-With Mediabyte you can remix YouTube videos and podcast MP3s.
+With Mediabyte you can tag and remix YouTube videos and podcast MP3s.